3052/blog/2025-07/chatBot/coPilot-quick/readme.md

 11. SegmentTemplate@startNumber is 1 if missing
 12. replace $RepresentationID$ with Representation@id
 13. respect Period@BaseURL
+14. if no SegmentTemplate@endNumber and no SegmentTimeline use math.Ceil(asSeconds(Period@duration) * SegmentTemplate@timescale / SegmentTemplate@duration)
+15. SegmentTemplate@timescale is 1 if missing
+16. struct fields must include a tag unless the name matches
+17. $Number$ value should increase by 1 each iteration
+18. standard library only
+19. if Representation spans Periods, append URLs

 ---

 8. all errors should be fatal
 9. if logging use standard error
-10. standard library only
-12. if Representation spans Periods, append URLs
-13. SegmentTemplate@timescale is 1 if missing
-16. $Number$ value should increase by 1 each iteration
-18. if no SegmentTimeline use
-   math.Ceil(asSeconds(Period@duration) * SegmentTemplate@timescale / SegmentTemplate@duration)